DynamicDevices/mcps/docs/openwebui_integration.md

 **File Operations:**
 ```
-List all files in my workspace.
+List all files in /home/ajlennon/mcp-service/files
-Read the contents of README.md.
+Read the contents of /home/ajlennon/mcp-service/files/README.md
-Create a new file called "notes.txt" with my meeting notes.
+Create a new file called /home/ajlennon/mcp-service/files/notes.txt with my meeting notes
 ```

+⚠️ **IMPORTANT**: Always use **full paths** when working with filesystem tools.
+The filesystem server only allows access to `/home/ajlennon/mcp-service/files/` and will block any attempts to access parent directories.

 ## Advanced Configuration